The Siege of Sziget: Parts XIV–XV

 The seer Alderan is entrusted with planning the final assault.
 He takes several captive Hungarian youths into a forest clearing, where he slaughters them and paints arcane circles with their blood.
 Opening a portal to hell, he summons forth a demonic army to attack Szigetvár.
 Although the fiends are reluctant to come, Alderan prevails upon them after threatening to invoke the name of Christ.
-After a lengthy description of the infernal hordes, which figures from Greek mythology, the ;ast to arrive is Ali, who informs Alderan that Muhammad's sword has been broken, and that both he and Muhammad are now are eternally tormented in hell.
+After a lengthy description of the infernal hordes, which figures from Greek mythology, the last to arrive is Ali, who informs Alderan that Muhammad's sword has been broken, and that both he and Muhammad are now are eternally tormented in hell.
 Ali then drags Alderan down to hell in exchange for the help he has received.

 In heaven, God sees the progression of the battle, and sends Archangel Gabriel with an angelic host to fight the demonic onslaught.
 With the supernatural battle swirling around him, Zrinski instructs his men to take one final charge out of the fortress.
 Not needing to protect a path of retreat, the small battalion does massive damage to the Turkish forces.
 In the fracas, Zrinski spots Suleiman and beheads him.
 Demirham and Deli Vid meet one last time and each kills the other.

 Not daring to approach the Hungarians, janissaries open fire, and Zrinski with his band of heroes is gunned down, completing the prophecy.
 Each soul is taken up by an angel to heaven, with Gabriel escorting Zrinski personally.